SeanTull/website/content/home/blank bio.md

 From 2018 to 2019 I held postdoctoral positions in the Oxford Quantum group and the School of Informatics at the University of Edinburgh.

-Since December 2019 I have been a researcher in the Oxford branch of [Cambridge Quantum Computing](https://cambridgequantum.com/about/).
+Since December 2019 I have been a researcher in the Oxford branch of [Quantinuum](https://www.quantinuum.com/) (formerly Cambridge Quantum Computing).